optionbsd/xenonui/README.md

-# xenonui
+# XenonUI
-XenonUI (XUI) - opensource UI library written on C++, which using SDL to render UI
+XenonUI (XUI) is an open-source UI written in C++ that uses SDL to render the UI.
+XUI is intended to be used on tablets.